jina-ai/fastapi-serve/README.md

 - 🔄 **Blob Storage**: Built-in support for seamless user file uploads and downloads.
 - 🔎 **Observability**: Integrated access to logs, metrics, and traces.
 (Alerting coming soon!)
 - 📦 **Containerization**: Effortless containerization of your Python codebase with our integrated registry.
-- 🛠️ **Self-Hosting**: Export your app for self-hosting with ease, including docker-compose and Kubernetes yamls.
+- 🛠️ **Self-Hosting**: Export your app for self-hosting with ease, including docker-compose and Kubernetes YAMLs.

 ## 💡 Getting Started